Hector-Wood-Santana-Dev/Dictionary-Imitation/README.md

 # Dictionary Imitation.
 ## For University.
-Subject: Estructura de Datos y Programación.
+### Subject: Estructura de Datos y Programación.
-Imitation of the functionalities of a python dictionary but implemented in java.
+Imitation of the functionalities of a Python dictionary, but implemented in java.

+Implemented Methods:
+- insertElement
+- deleteElement